Project

 The logo lacks an iconic symbol, making it less memorable.
 Its design doesn't accommodate circular frames, limiting its versatility.
 Moreover, it fails to adapt well to variations across sister groups or countries, resulting in uninspired and characterless representations.

-48 GroupRebranding Marketing Campaign Package
+48 GroupRebranding Package

 Brand Story